codefresh-io/docs.codefresh.io/_docs/incubation/intro-hosted-runtime.md

 Codefresh has enhanced our solution offering with Hosted GitOps, the SaaS version of Codefresh.

-What do you get with Hosted GitOps (Beta)?
+What do you get with Hosted GitOps?
 In a nutshell, a hosted and managed version of Argo CD.
 From application analytics, to application creation, rollout, and deployment, you get the best of both worlds: Argo CD with unique features and functionality from Codefresh to help achieve your CD goals.
 What it also means is easy set up and zero maintenance overhead.